ILIAS-eLearning/ILIAS/docs/documentation/docs-guidelines.md

 "You SHOULD").
 * In how-to, tutorials or similar, the audience MAY be addressed directly.
 * If contend from other files is referenced an internal link to this document SHOULD be provided.
+* Line wrap after around 80 chars per line to improve readability SHOULD be used.

 ### Table of Content (Markdown)